MichaelCade/90DaysOfDevOps/Days/day65.md

 Before moving on we want to make sure we can run a command against our nodes, let’s run `ansible nodes -m command -a hostname` this simple command will test that we have connectivity and report back our host names.

-Also note that I have added these nodes and IPs to my Ubuntu control node within the /etc/hosts file to ensure connectivity.
-We might also need to do SSH configuration for each node from the Ubuntu box.
+Also, note that I have added these nodes and IPs to my Ubuntu control node within the /etc/hosts file to ensure connectivity.
+We might also need to do an SSH configuration for each node from the Ubuntu box.

 ```Text
 192.168.169.140 ansible-control